 Route 66 Hike & Bike Trail

-Are you looking to take a small stroll, large hike, or a challenging mountain bike ride?
-Look no further than the Route 66 Hike & Bike Trail at Lake Lou Yaeger.
-In honor of the Route 66 influence in the city center, a round trip trek on this trail is approximately 6.6 miles.
+The Route 66 Hike & Bike Trail at Lake Lou Yaeger is named in honor of the Route 66 influence in Litchfield.
+A round trip trek on this trail is approximately 6.6 miles.
 Trail heads are indicated by signage and accessible at any picnic area or playground.
 The trail is complete with trail markers and maps.
 From April 1 to October 31, bathrooms are available at each picnic area the trail passes.
 Make sure to bring water and food with you.
 Also make sure to wear appropriate walking shoes for uneven terrain.
 Other items you may want to consider is bug spray, basic first aid, binoculars, and a camera.